Famous/famous-angular/README.md

  * ln -s ../../validate-commit-msg.js .git/hooks/commit-msg
 ```

-The `type` can be one of the following :
+The following types are accepted in the commit messages:
+- feat
 - fix
+- docs
+- style
-- feat
+- refactor
 - perf
+- test
+- chore
-- docs
+- revert

+But only feat/fix/docs/perf will be in the changelog.

 If you do a breaking change, add an explanation preceded by `BREAKING CHANGE: `.
 For example:
 ```no-highlight